liqotech/liqo/docs/pages/usage/peering.md

 In Liqo, peering establishes an administrative connection between two clusters and enables the resource sharing across them.
 It is worth noticing that peering is unidirectional.
 This implies that resources can be shared only from a cluster to another and not the vice-versa.
 Obviously, it can be optionally be enabled bi-directionally, enabling a two-way resource sharing.

 ### Peer with a new cluster

 To peer with a cluster, you should provide some information to Liqo in order to reach that cluster.
 *liqoctl* can help you by generating the command to peer with a specific cluster.

-The installation of *liqoctl* is quick and you can find the complete instructions in a [dedicated section](/installation#liqoctl)
+The installation of *liqoctl* is very simple; complete instructions are available in a [dedicated section](/installation#liqoctl).

-Let's suppose that you want to peer from cluster A to cluster B.
+Let's suppose that you are the Cluster A and you would like to peer with Cluster B.
-This means that we would like to offload pods in A to the cluster B.
+This means that you would like to offload Cluster A's pods in Cluster B.

 #### Generate the peer command

-First, pointing cluster B:
+First, you should configure the KUBECONFIG of cluster B and trigger the command generation:

 ```bash
 export KUBECONFIG=kubeconfig-cluster-b